k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 The following task actions are supported by TDM:

-- **Extract** - extracts the selected entities and/or Reference tables from the selected source environment and saves this data in Fabric for later use.
+- **Extract** - extracts the selected entities and/or Reference tables from the selected source environment.
+The data can be saved in Fabric for later use. use.
-- **Generate** - generate synthetic entities.
+- **Generate** - generates synthetic entities.
+The entities can be saved in Fabric for later use
 - **Load** - provisions  the selected entities and/or Reference tables to the selected target environment.
 - **Delete** - deletes the selected entities from the target environment.
 - **Reserve** - reserves the selected entities in the target environment.

-A TDM task can have a combination of multiple task types.
+A TDM task can have a combination of multiple task actions.

-The following table describe the valid combinations of task types on a TDM task:
+The following table describe the valid combinations of task actions on a TDM task:

 <table width="900pxl">
 <tbody>